awsdocs/amazon-eks-user-guide/doc_source/metrics-server.md

 # Installing the Kubernetes Metrics Server<a name="metrics-server"></a>

 The Kubernetes metrics server is an aggregator of resource usage data in your cluster, and it is not deployed by default in Amazon EKS clusters\.
+The metrics server is commonly used by other Kubernetes add ons, such as the [Horizontal Pod Autoscaler](horizontal-pod-autoscaler.md) or the [Kubernetes Dashboard](dashboard-tutorial.md)\.
+For more information, see [Resource metrics pipeline](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/) in the Kubernetes documentation\.
 This topic explains how to deploy the Kubernetes metrics server on your Amazon EKS cluster\.

-**Note**
-The Kubernetes metrics server must be installed on your cluster to use the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)\.

 Choose the tab below that corresponds to your desired installation method: